 \subsection{Classical Spatial Models (SAR and SAC)}

-Traditional spatial models—the \textit{Spatial Autoregressive Model} (SAR) and the \textit{Spatial Autoregressive Combined} (SAC)—were fitted as an intermediate step to assess residual spatial dependence prior to hierarchical Bayesian modeling \cite{lesage2009, elhorst2014}.
-Both models used the Queen contiguity matrix, despite the structural fragmentation of the mesh (33 disconnected components), a typical feature of cities with heterogeneous morphology \cite{elhorst2014}.
+Classical spatial econometric models—the \textit{Spatial Autoregressive Model} (SAR) and the \textit{Spatial Autoregressive Combined model} (SAC)—were fitted as an intermediate diagnostic step to assess whether any residual spatial dependence remains after explicitly accounting for functional network connectivity through communicability-based covariates \cite{lesage2009, elhorst2014}.
+These models were not intended as the primary inferential framework, but rather as a benchmark against which the adequacy of adjacency-based spatial operators could be evaluated.

-Despite this topological limitation, the models produced stable estimates consistent with the remaining results.
-The SAR model exhibited Pseudo-$R^{2}=0.424$, while the SAC model yielded a similar value ($0.421$).
-These values indicate that a substantial portion of spatial variability is captured by the covariates, although enough residual autocorrelation remains to justify a hybrid spatial–random-effects approach (e.g., BYM2 or SPDE–INLA) \cite{blangiardo2015}.